 - Be Careful What You Ask For!

-In spite of an enormous amount of research, I could not help feeling a certain amount of culture shock as we were transported from the airport to our hotel in Old Delhi.
+In spite of an enormous amount of research and horrendous visa process (click here for help getting an Indian visa for American citizens), I could not help feeling a certain amount of culture shock as we were transported from the airport to our hotel in Old Delhi.
 Traffic was gridlocked and there were no lanes, so taxis, buses, and private vehicles all played a game of chicken, beeping their horns and inching closer, then sneaking in just before getting bumped.
 I’m pretty sure I gasped out loud a few times, but if accused I’ll deny it.
 We didn’t see any accidents, but I did take note that most of the cars had dents and scratches.

 We passed the beautiful avenue where all the embassies are located and the Gate of India in New Delhi.
 There was some kind of military parade going on